 Linda Herritt’s recent work transforms lists into poetry, working with text as image, content, and sound.
-Her lists note the bands playing one night in Brooklyn, a hierarchy of pain medications, the evocative names of lipstick colors, or Buckminster Fuller’s utopian pronouncements.
-Her installations and drawings have been exhibited in one and two person exhibitions at Smack Mellon and the Boiler (Pierogi), Brooklyn, New York; Valentine Gallery, Queens, New York; the Peter Fingesten Gallery, New York; 1K Project Space, Amsterdam, The Netherlands; Pierogi, Brooklyn, New York; the San Francisco Art Institute, California; Florence Lynch Gallery, New York; The Frist Center for the Arts, Nashville, Tennessee; and Art&Idea, Mexico City, Mexico.
-She has exhibited in group shows at Pierogi in Brooklyn; the Drawing Center, New York; the Museum of Contemporary Art, Denver; Arti et Amicitiae, Amsterdam; and Galería OMR, Mexico City, among others.
+Her lists note the bands playing one night in Brooklyn, a hierarchy of pain medications, the color names of lipsticks, or super heroes.
+Her installations and drawings have been exhibited in one and two person exhibitions at Smack Mellon and the Boiler (Pierogi), Brooklyn, New York; Valentine Gallery, Queens, New York; the Peter Fingesten Gallery, New York; 1K Project Space, Amsterdam, The Netherlands; Pierogi, Brooklyn, New York; the San Francisco Art Institute, California; Florence Lynch Gallery, New York; The Frist Center for the Arts, Nashville, Tennessee; Rule Gallery, Denver, and Art&Idea, Mexico City, Mexico.
+She has exhibited in group shows at the Tokyo National Museum, Japan; Pierogi in Brooklyn; the Drawing Center, New York; the Museum of Contemporary Art, Denver; Arti et Amicitiae, Amsterdam; and Galería OMR, Mexico City, among others.
 Fellowships include a Brooklyn Artists Fund Grant (2017), a New York Foundation for the Arts Fellowship (2015), a Pollock-Krasner Foundation Grant, a Rockefeller Foundation Grant, and a NEA Sculpture Fellowship.
 In 2016, she was selected for a Workspace Residency at Dieu Donné in New York.
 She participated in the International Artist in Residence Program in Vienna, with US residencies at Yaddo, the MacDowell Colony, Art/Omi, and the Marie Walsh Sharpe New York Studio Program.
 Her work has been reviewed in The New York Times and Art in America.
-Linda Herritt teaches art at Pace University in Manhattan, and lives and works in Brooklyn.
+Linda Herritt lives and works in Brooklyn.

 Artfully Learning, “Word!
 Comprehending and Expressively Exploring Written Language”